-OLOGY KARNATAKA, SURATHKAL

-CERIFICATE lars who are regular employees of NITK]
+[for Internal registrants- PG/PhD Scholars who are regular employees of NITK]

-I-in by the Scholar)
+Part I (To be filled-in by the Scholar)

-Register No. :
+Name of the Scholar: Register No. :

-Date of Joining:
+Department: Date of Joining:

+Name of Research Guide(s):

-u ration ey being found due from me at a later date, hout any loss of time.
+Declaration I hereby declare that in the event of any money bein I shall refund the same to the Institution without an ng found due from me at a later date,

+Signature of the Scholar, with date:

-irt II
+Part II

+Certified that no amount is due from the scholar.

-Superintendent (Accounts I) (Signature with date and seal)
+Superintendent (Accounts I)

+Part III (Signature with date and seal)

-rt III
+Certified that no amount is due from the scholar.

+Continue that no unlount is due from the sentitue.

 Superintendent (Academic Section) (Signature with date and seal)

-rt IV
+Part IV (Signature with date and sear)

-Based on certifications from the Accounts Section & Exam Section, it is berefy certified that no amount is due from the scholar
+Based on certifications from the Account is hereby certified that no amount is

-(Signature with date and seal)
+Dy Registrar (Academic) (Signature with date and seal)